These fun activities for babies will keep little ones entertained while also boosting important developmental skills.

 19 || Tunnel play

-Playing with a tunnel is always a big hit – place pillows inside to crawl over, place toys inside to retrieve, drive cars/trucks through, roll a ball through.
+Playing with a tunnel is always a big hit when it comes to infant activities.
+Place pillows inside to crawl over, place toys inside to retrieve, drive cars/trucks through, roll a ball through.
 Fabric tunnels are available commercially or you can create your own tunnel by cutting cardboard boxes and placing them together or using couch cushions to create a little bridge.

 20 || Crawl up and down a hill